Horbenkodev/hugo-blog/content/posts/how-mobile-apps-are-revolutionizing-the-sports-industry/index.md

 ---
 title: How Mobile Apps Are Revolutionizing the Sports Industry
+breadcrumbs: Revolution in Sports Mobile Apps
+draft: false
-publishDate: '2018-08-02T00:00:00Z'
+publishDate: 2018-08-02T00:00:00Z
-authors: []
+image: sports_app.jpg
+og_image: sports_app.jpg
 description: Whether they're playing or watching, digital technology is overhauling how people enjoy – and interact – with their games.
 We examine the trends that are shaping how the sports industry is using mobile applications to engage with their audience.
-image: sports_app.jpg
-og_image: sports_app.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - mobile-development-team
+categories:
+  - trends
 industries:
   - sports
-categories: []
 ---
 Whether they're playing or watching, digital technology is overhauling how people enjoy – and interact – with their games.
 We examine the trends that are shaping how the sports industry is using mobile applications to engage with their audience.